Want to find yourself and change your life?

 After your trip, wouldn't it be amazing to say that you've been to hell and back—literally?
 Don't miss the chance to pass through Hell, Michigan.
 Hell is decked out with year-round Halloween decorations, studded with themed restaurants and bars, and mostly made up of idyllic rural landscapes that resemble classic portraits of Heaven more than anything truly demonic.
 Maybe the devil we were taught to believe in was actually trying to save us from a tyrannical God, and God kicked the devil out because he was scared of losing his throne to someone who actually had humanity's best intentions in mind?

 3. Georgia Guidestones: Elbert County, Georgia

 As you take your road trip across America, which of course is really a soul-searching tour of the cornfields and kitschy roadside attractions that constitute the majority of your thoughts—even though you want to think you're more of a moonlit desert and mystical forest type of thinker—make sure to stop at the Georgia Guidestones.
-Comprised of 19 large white stones, compiled by a Georgia man in 1979, you'll find 10 apocalyptic messages written in eight different languages, all inscribed on this peculiar sculpture.
+Comprised of 19 large white stones put together by a Georgia man in 1979, this peculiar sculpture is emblazoned with 10 apocalyptic messages written in eight different languages.
 These messages may just offer the wisdom you'll need to survive the end of the world slash climate change slash slash the end of who you used to be before your soul-searching trip.

 4. The Gates of Guinee: New Orleans, Louisiana